aosabook/500lines/crawler/chapter.md

 loop()
 ```

-Irritatingly, a non-blocking socket always throws an exception from `connect`.
-This exception simply replicates the irritating behavior of the underlying C function, which sets `errno` to `EINPROGRESS` to tell you it has begun.
+Irritatingly, a non-blocking socket throws an exception from `connect`, even when it is working normally.
+This exception replicates the irritating behavior of the underlying C function, which sets `errno` to `EINPROGRESS` to tell you it has begun.

 We disregard the spurious error and call `register`, passing in the socket's file descriptor and a Python function to run when the socket becomes writable.
 This function&mdash;the callback&mdash;is stored as `event_key.data`, which we retrieve and execute in the event loop above.

 What have we demonstrated already?
 We showed how to begin an operation and execute a callback when it is ready.
 An async *framework* builds on the two features we have shown&mdash;non-blocking sockets and the event loop&mdash;to run concurrent operations on a single thread.

 We have achieved "concurrency" here, but not what is traditionally called "parallelism".
 That is, we built a tiny system that does overlapping I/O. It is capable of beginning new operations while others are in flight.
 It does not actually utilize multiple cores to execute computation in parallel.
-But then, this system is designed for I/O-bound problems, not CPU-bound ones.
-Python's global interpreter lock prohibits parallel computation in Python anyway.
+But then, this system is designed for I/O-bound problems, not CPU-bound ones.[^14]

 So our event loop is efficient at concurrent I/O because it does not devote thread resources to each connection.
 But before we proceed, it is important to correct a common misapprehension that async is *faster* than multithreading.
-Generally it is not&mdash;indeed, in Python, an event loop like ours is moderately slower than multithreading at serving a small number of very active connections.
+Often it is not&mdash;indeed, in Python, an event loop like ours is moderately slower than multithreading at serving a small number of very active connections.
 In a runtime without a global interpreter lock, threads would perform even better on such a workload.
 What asynchronous I/O is right for, is applications with many slow or sleepy connections with infrequent events.[^11]

 ### Async's Problem